-Nonetheless, it’s always wise to verify whether something you suspect might be a skin tag isn’t in fact something else.
+Nonetheless, it’s always wise to verify whether something you suspect might be a skin tag isn’t something else.
 Some people have misidentified warts as skin tags in the past.
-Warts are infectious, which means they need to be treated as quickly as possible to prevent them spreading or worsening.
+Warts are infectious, which means they need to be treated as quickly as possible to prevent them from spreading or worsening.
 If you’re not sure whether something is a skin tag or something else, it’s best to seek out medical advice as soon as you can.

 Where are skin tags normally found?

 Skin tags are most commonly seen on the neck, armpits, around the groin and underneath the breasts, but they can also appear around the buttocks and on the eyelids.
 Although they are sometimes compared to warts, skin tags tend to be softer, smoother and more knobbly.
 Furthermore, they are not contagious.

 Why might a skin tag develop?